BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 **Simple GUI usage**

-Once CompoundRay has been built using `$ make`, a build can be confirmed by navigating to the `eye-renderer/build/make/bin` (or `eye-renderer/build/ninja/bin`) folder and running `$ ./newGuiEyeRenderer -f natural-standin-sky` or `$ ./newGuiEyeRenderer -f test-scene/test-scene.gltf`, which should start a new instance of the guiEyeRenderer (which at this point only renders static images from each camera, with each camera navigable by pressing 'n' and 'b' for 'next' and 'back', with page up and down used to increase/decrease per-ommatidial sample rate, with 'c' capturing an output and saving it as 'output.ppm' in the folder the program is run from):
+Once CompoundRay has been built using `$ make`, a build can be confirmed by navigating to the `eye-renderer/build/make/bin` folder and running `$ ./newGuiEyeRenderer -f natural-standin-sky.gltf` or `$ ./newGuiEyeRenderer -f test-scene/test-scene.gltf`, which should start a new instance of the guiEyeRenderer (which at this point only renders static images from each camera, with each camera navigable by pressing 'n' and 'b' for 'next' and 'back', with page up and down used to increase/decrease per-ommatidial sample rate, with 'c' capturing an output and saving it as 'output.ppm' in the folder the program is run from):

 ![An image of the renderer rendering from 'standin-sky.gltf'](standin-sky-render.png)
 ![An image of the renderer rendering from 'test-scene.gltf'](test-scene-running.png)